symfony-cmf/symfony-cmf-docs/bundles/routing-extra.rst

             dynamic:
                 enabled: true

-PHPCR ODM integration
+PHPCR-ODM integration
 ~~~~~~~~~~~~~~~~~~~~~

-This bundle comes with a route repository implementation for `PHPCR ODM`_.
+This bundle comes with a route repository implementation for `PHPCR-ODM`_.
 PHPCR is well suited to the tree nature of the data.
-If you use `PHPCR ODM`_
+If you use `PHPCR-ODM`_
 with a route document like the one provided, you can just leave the repository
 service at the default.